Dreaming381/Latios-Framework/Documentation~/Myri Audio/Getting Started.md

 ## Creating a Custom Listener Response Profile

-To create a custom profile, you must subclass `AudioIldProfileBuilder` and implement the `BuildProfile()` method.
+To create a custom profile, you may subclass `ListenerProfileBuilder` and implement the `BuildProfile()` method.
 This is a `ScriptableObject`, so you can expose settings and create custom editors for it if you wish.
+As an alternative, you can implement the `IListenerProfileBuilder` on a struct type, but you are responsible for applying the profile to an `AudioListener` component.

 When building a profile, you create *channels*.
 A channel is a rectangular area on a unit sphere which contains a unique set of volume controls and filters.